Community-First Travel, It’s Personal

 But I’ve lived and built businesses in Colombia and Peru.
 I’ve recruited teams, employed locals, navigated labor laws, and learned, sometimes the hard way, that the reality is far more complex.

-In Colombia, around 60% of the workforce operates in the informal economy.
-In rural areas, where most international development and “regenerative tourism” projects are concentrated, that number climbs closer to 70%.
+In Colombia, around 55% of the workforce operates with informal contracts.
+In Peru, that number climbs to 70%.
+For microenterprises in Colombia, where most international development and “regenerative tourism” projects focus their efforts, that number climbs closer to 80%.
 That means most workers don’t receive health benefits, pension contributions, or legal protections.
 They also don’t contribute to the tax system.
 So even when you’re “hiring local,” you may still be plugging into an ecosystem where workers are underpaid, overworked, and completely unprotected.

 What They Don’t Tell You About Hiring Local